gravmatt/js-notify/README.md

 # js-notify

-Wrapper for the Notification object.
+Wrapper for the browser Notification object.

 Tested on Chrome, Safari and Firefox.